 The CPA is likely to have an opinion on whether a Roth conversion is a good idea or not.
 I definitely encourage you to discuss the option with your CPA and discuss it with our office before making a decision, as any conversion will have investment and retirement as well as tax consequences.

-The IRS hasn't increased the contribution amounts for some types of retirement plans in 2016, so there's no incentive there for making contribution increases.
+The IRS hasn't increased the contribution amounts for some types of retirement plans in 2020, so there's no incentive there for making contribution increases:

-CPAs can recommend a number of strategies that might help reduce tax liability in the future.
-A variety of laws, such as ACA, have changed the playing field.
+CPAs can recommend a number of strategies that might help reduce tax liability for 2019 and in the future.

 There's a close relationship between financial planning and taxes.
 That's why it's good for our client's to ask this question of their CPAs and then pass the CPA's answer back to us.
 The better informed the CPA or tax preparer is about your situation, the more effective we can be in planning and managing your investment and financial affairs.
 This is the perfect opportunity for three-way communications between you, our office and your CPA or tax preparer.